pinkpig777/agentic-resume-tailor/README.md

 ## Data workflow (DB-first)

 - The SQL database is the source of truth (created on first launch).
-- The Resume Editor writes directly to the DB.
+- The Resume Editor writes directly to the DB via CRUD endpoints.
-- `output/my_experience.json` is an exported artifact used for inspection or backups.
+- Re-ingest always exports the DB to `output/my_experience.json`, then ingests Chroma.
-- Re-ingest uses the latest DB state (no stale file reads).
+- `output/my_experience.json` is an exported artifact for inspection/backups, not the primary store.

 ### Export format (`my_experience.json`)